AdobeDocs/experience-platform.en/help/sources/tutorials/api/explore/database-nosql.md

 ## Next steps

-By following this tutorial, you have explored your database or NoSQL system, found the path of the table you wish to ingest into Platform, and obtained information regarding its structure.
+By following this tutorial, you have explored your database, found the path of the table you wish to ingest into Platform, and obtained information regarding its structure.
 You can use this information in the next tutorial to [collect data from your database or NoSQL system and bring it into Platform](../collect/database-nosql.md).